Timm49/similar-content-laravel/README.md

 php artisan similar-content:generate-embeddings --force
 ```

-To generate and store embeddings for a record from your application code, use:
+To generate and store embeddings for a record from within your application code, use this command:
 ```php
 SimilarContent::for($article)->generateAndStoreEmbeddings();
 ```

-> This will most likely be in your Controllers whenever a record is created/updated.

 ## Retrieving similar content

 Retrieving similar items for a record is as simple as:

 ```php
 $results = SimilarContent::for($article)->getSimilarContent();